I update regularly about my stocks and index funds investment. It’s in total approx 25-30% of my investment portfolio at the moment.

 I invested in 3 stocks to get started.
-Later on, I sold 2 with a good return of around 25% and kept the last stock.
-Over time I learned more about the stocks and index funds.
+Later on, I sold 2 with a good return of around 25% and kept the last one.
+Over time I learned more about stocks and index funds.

-This will lower the risk and it’s time-consuming and difficult to select individual stocks.
+I chose to use index funds because this will lower the risk in my investment portfolio and it’s very time-consuming and difficult to select individual stocks.

-I have found out that the best for me is to invest in some cheap index funds that try to follow the index.
-In this way, my investment basically follows the development of the stock market instead of individual stocks.
+In this way, part of my investment portfolio basically follows the development of the stock market instead of individual stocks.